Department of Psychology

 The Department of Psychology at Coastal Carolina University offers both a major (Bachelor of Science) and a minor in psychology.
-For students interested in more specialized training, the department also offers concentrations in behavioral neuroscience and forensics.
-The department also services a gerontology certificate program.
+For students interested in more specialized training, the department also offers concentrations in behavioral neuroscience and forensics, as well as a gerontology certificate program.
 More information on all of these offerings and their requirements can be found in the links and descriptions below.

 Bachelor of Science in Psychology